 Roles such as office manager, customer service officer and human resources administrator need specific skills to ensure they can support staff and meet the team’s needs.
 The Robert Half Salary Guide assists in establishing not just what administrative staff should be paid, but also what skills are necessary for the job.

-In recognition of Administrative Professionals' Day, here are the most sought-after administrative skills for any top candidate in this field.
 Having a good handle on the following administrative skills will not only enable you to perform your duties efficiently and effectively but will aid in developing your career, making you a more desirable candidate for employers.
+Here are the most sought-after administrative skills for any top candidate in this field:

 1. Microsoft Office

 A strong background in all Microsoft Office programs is crucial for those in administrative roles.
 Word, Excel, PowerPoint and Outlook form the basis of many business communications and processes.

 The amount of experience in each program that is required for a role will depend largely on the level of the position.
 For example, an entry-level Administration Assistant may only be required to update existing documents and create basic reports, while an Office Manager might need to create new projects, procedures and templates.
 Overall, knowledge of Microsoft is therefore the most important criterion in the recruitment of administrative employees.

 Communication is a longstanding must-have skill for those in administrative roles.
 All types of communication are vital for this type of professional: oral communication for meetings and phone calls, writing capability for correspondence that needs to be sent internally and externally, and strong listening skills to follow instructions.

 It's important for any administrative professional that they can communicate with various parties, such as clients, suppliers, colleagues and senior management which makes well-developed communication skills an absolute must-have competency.

 In addition to being able to show initiative, the ability to work autonomously is well regarded in roles that provide business support.